Send, receive, lock, refund, issue, replay, prove, or settle.

 - Izio on Full vProgs for future app-to-app synchronous composition.

 - rusty-kaspa TN12 branch, Silverscript, and TN12 faucet for testnet covenant prototyping context.
-Treat these as testnet builder tools, not mainnet activation evidence.
+These are testnet builder tools.
+Mainnet activation needs separate mainnet evidence.

 - Kaspa.org Build for the current developer resource index: Rusty Kaspa, WASM SDK, public node access, REST API, Docker, DB dumps, testnet, KIPs, Silverscript, vProgs, community infra, and R&D links.

-- Kaspa Developer Platform docs for hosted address history, transaction acceptance, block-range, KRC20, and node RPC proxy APIs.
-Treat it as hosted infrastructure, not protocol-status authority.
+- Kaspa Developer Platform docs for hosted address history, transaction acceptance, block-range, and node RPC proxy APIs.
+Hosted infrastructure does not set protocol status.

 - Kaspa docs, especially Getting started, Programmability, Transaction payload, Accepted transactions, and Kaspa node, for current builder workflow guidance.

-- Aspectron RpcClient docs and Aspectron transaction signing guide for the JavaScript SDK request shape used by current builder examples.
+- Aspectron RpcClient docs, signTransaction docs, and submit-transaction request docs for the JavaScript SDK request shape used by current builder examples.

 - KasSigner and KasSee for experimental external-signer and watch-only wallet references.
-Use them for wallet UX and signing-boundary research, not shipped protocol status.
+They are wallet UX and signing-boundary research references.
+Shipped protocol status needs release and activation evidence.

 - Kaspa Explained status and source hierarchy for live/targeted/roadmap/research boundaries.